Moving Terraform State from Local Files to Azure Storage

 Cost

-Azure Blob Storage for Terraform state is cheap:
+Azure Blob Storage for Terraform state is basically free:

 Common issues